Made in Italy (2020 film): Plot

 Jack Foster is getting divorced from his wife, Ruth.
 Her family is selling the art gallery where he works as a manager, which devastates him.
 He decides to buy the gallery by selling the old Italian home he owns with his estranged father, Robert, a famous artist.
-The house belonged to Jack's mother and Robert's wife, an Italian woman who died in a car accident when he was young.
+The house belonged to Jack's mother and Robert's wife, an Italian woman who died in a car crash when he was young.

 Jack takes Robert with him to Italy and tells him he needs the money to buy the gallery from Ruth's parents.
 When they arrive, they find it is completely rundown.
 Kate, an estate agent, comes to survey the home.
 She tells them the house is in a bad condition, but if they fix the house, it could be worth more.
 Jack tries to clean but then decides to sell the house as is.

 Jack meets Natalia at her restaurant.
 Robert looks at photos of his deceased wife and the whole house reminds him of her.
 He decides to help Jack renovate the home.
 Robert and Jack befriend some of the locals including Natalia and invite them to a party at the house.
 She tells Jack that she has an eight-year-old daughter and is divorced.
 As her husband lied about her, she only gets partial custody.

 A buyer comes to look at the house but is not satisfied.
 Kate tells Robert that the house needs more work, so he asks Natalia to help.
 After Natalia and her daughter help with the renovations, Robert tells her that after his wife died, he sent Jack away to boarding school to keep him away from all the reminders of his mother.
 Ever since she died, he could not drive or paint.

 Kate comes over and sees the house almost fully done.
 A couple arrives to look at the house, and decide they want to buy it.
 Meanwhile, Jack tells Natalia about his impending divorce and how Ruth has taken everything from him, which she can relate to.
 He tells her how he could not paint like his father but thought he could make the gallery a success, but his father never supported him.